joshborup/Understanding-Reacts-Context-API/README.md

 ##  The Provider (index.js)

 Any App that needs to use values from the global state ( i.e. `ContextProvider.js` ) will need to wrap the top of thier component tree with the `ContextProvider` component from the `ContextProvider.js` file.
-Because this is the only provider in our app, any consumer within the component tree will draw from this provider.
+Since this is the only provider in our app, any consumer within the component tree will draw from this provider.

 ```js
 import React from 'react';